terryg/resume/README.md

 Achieved goal of launching company's first digital product.

-Involved in business development, interfacing with outside partners to define shared goals and objectives.
-Executed business agreements.
+Business development activities included interfacing with outside partners to define shared goals and objectives.

-Continued role of mentor to software team, as architecture owner of DENTSPLY Implants' web-based order entry platform.
+Mentor to software team, as architecture owner of DENTSPLY Implants' web-based order entry platform.

 Achieved goal of delivering project to convert 10% of business to web-based order entry.